 - you’ll get a single payment each month, rather than weekly or fortnightly

 - instead of getting a separate housing benefit, your housing costs will be paid directly to you as part of your monthly Universal Credit payment.

 Universal Credit will replace:

 Universal Credit is paid in the following ways:

 - It will be paid monthly into a bank account of your choice.

 - If you get help with your rent, this will be included in your monthly payment – you’ll then pay your landlord directly.

-- If your application is successful, you’ll be contacted by the DWP to arrange an interview at a Jobcentre to complete your application.
+- If your application is successful, you’ll be contacted by the Department of Work and Pensions to arrange an interview at a Jobcentre to complete your application.

 If you don't have access to a computer or the internet, you can access computers and Wi-Fi internet in libraries across Peterborough.

 Computers are available to use free of charge at the Job Centre and at Citizens Advice Peterborough.
 You can also take a beginners course at a UK Online centre.
 To find a centre near you, visit UK Online Centres or phone 0800 77 1234.